 - Nocturnal snakes.
 Nocturnal animals are active during the night.
 They avoid the heat of the daytime, and are usually adapted to hunt at night (e.g. with heat sensors).

 - Diurnal snakes.
 ‘Diurnal’ means active during the day.
 It’s the opposite of nocturnal.
-People are diurnal, as are many other animals.

 - Crepuscular snakes.
 Crepuscular animals are most active during dusk and dawn.
 At these times it’s light enough to see, but the temperature isn’t too hot or too cold.